yoon-zh/yoonzh.com/posts/search-optimization.md

 ```

+**good part:** crazy efficient, $$O(1)$$. imagine a google search. you type "apples", you get apples. you type "bread", you get bread.

-**problem:** yeah, it’s fast **O(1)**, but depending on your hash function and data size, you might end up with collisions. which means instead of zipping to the aisle for apples, you’ve got to do a little extra checking.
+**problem:** needs some preparation and a bit of brain. in short, you need a *hash function*. also, depending on your hash function and data size, you might end up with collisions. which means instead of zipping to the aisle for apples, you’ve got to do a little extra checking.

----
+### now, how does this work?

+the key is using a hash function. this usually means parsing an input into a number to be used as an index of an array.

+***

 ### 4. Trie ???